RECONSTRUCTIVE SURGERY OF HEAD AND NECK BURN SCARS USING TISSUE EXPANDERS

 Keywords:

-reconstructive, Head, Neck, Burn*, Tissue expand*
+reconstructive, Head, Neck, Burn*, Tissue expand*Abstract

 OBJECTIVE: Grotesque head and neck scars cause significant restriction of neck movement while facial scars are a cause of social dejection.
 We aimed to correct these unsightly scars using tissue expanders.